AudioMotionBench: Evaluating Auditory Motion Perception in Audio LLMs: The AudioMotionBench Framework

-Building upon the limitations identified in prior benchmarks, AMPBench aims to provide a systematic evaluation of auditory motion perception.
-Whereas previous datasets emphasize semantic or multimodal understanding, AMPBench isolates motion as an independent perceptual dimension and measures whether large audio–language models (LALMs) can infer direction and continuity purely from binaural cues.
+Building upon the limitations identified in prior benchmarks, AudioMotionBench aims to provide a systematic evaluation of auditory motion perception.
+Whereas previous datasets emphasize semantic or multimodal understanding, AudioMotionBench isolates motion as an independent perceptual dimension and measures whether large audio–language models (LALMs) can infer direction and continuity purely from binaural cues.
 The following subsections describe its task formulation, synthesis pipeline, and dataset composition in detail.